 Xueao Yang began studying the violin at the age of four.
 At the age of twelve, she was accepted into the Central Conservatory of Music in Beijing.
 Xueao has served as guest Principal Second violin of the Regina Symphony Orchestra and as Concertmaster of the UNCSA Symphony Orchestra.
 She has also played with Kitchener-Waterloo Symphony, Thunder Bay Symphony, Opera Carolina, Carolina Philharmonic and McGill Chamber Orchestra.

 Xueao has particpated in Madeline Island Chamber Music Festival, Zodiac Music Festival, Green Mountain Chamber Music Festival, and the prestigious Pacific Music Festival.
 Xueao was a recipient of the Lloyd Carr-Harris String Scholarship, HP Robert Fung scholarship, Bill&Judy Watson Scholarship, DC Hanes Scholarship, Williamson Foundation Scholarship and John G.Welch Scholarship.
 She has performed in solo masterclasses for Donald Weilerstein, Peter Winograd, Lucie Robert, Qian Zhou, Ian Swensen and Daniel Philips.
 Xueao received her Artist Certificate in violin Performance at the University of North Carolina School of the Arts and earned her Bachelor's and Master's degree from McGill University with outstanding achievement in violin.
 Her prinicpal teachers include Weidong Tong, Ying Xu, Kevin Lawrence, Violaine Melancon, Felicia Moye and Denise Lupien.
-As a violin teacher, she has taught in the West Island Conservatory of Music, Vivalti Music Academy and Long&McQuade in Laval, Montreal.
+As a violin teacher, she has taught at the West Island Conservatory of Music, Vivalti Music Academy and Long&McQuade in Montreal.

 A Native of Hong Kong, Kenneth started with piano but quickly found his passion in violin at the age of six.
 He was then accepted to the Interlochen Arts Academy in Michigan at the age of 13 and subsequently went to the Peabody Institute of music.